tareksander/tareksander.github.io/linux-glossary.md

 **Package Manager**: A program to manage your other installed programs and update them.
 Typically a distribution has one package manager it uses.

-**Shell**: A programm running in a terminal that accepts commands from the user and executes them.
+**Shell**: A program running in a terminal that accepts commands from the user and executes them.

+**System Call**: Programs can use functions from the operating system only in an interface the operating system exposes to them.
+This interface is the mechanism of system calls.
+Things like reading, writing, creating and deleting files, connecting to the internet and communicating with other programs is all realized with system calls under the hood.

 **Terminal**: A device with a text display and a keyboard.
 Also used for terminal emulators.